-The Theatre Library Association is proud to announce the TLA Book Award winners for English language works of scholarship on theatre, film, and broadcasting, published in 2015.
-The 2015 George Freedley Memorial Award for an exemplary work in the field of live theatre or performance will be awarded to Terry Alford for Fortune’s Fool: The […]
+The Theatre Library Association is proud to announce the TLA Book Award winners for English language works of scholarship on theatre, film, and broadcasting, published in 2016.
+The 2016 George Freedley Memorial Award for an exemplary work in the field of live theatre or performance will be awarded to Peter Benes for For a Short Time […]

 The Sixties, Center Stage: Mainstream and Popular Performances in a Turbulent Decade.
 Edited by James M. Harding and Cindy Rosenthal.
 Ann Arbor, MI: University of Michigan Press, 2017.
 ISBN 978-0472053360.
 For those of a certain age, or even younger, “The Sixties,” writ large, is an era of extraordinary cultural change, indelible in its historic […]

 TLA affirms its support for our partner and affiliate organizations and the nation’s endowments in the Arts and Humanities.
 While we are not a political organization, we do inform and empower our communities through support to archivists, librarians, practitioners, and scholars.
 TLA will continue to advocate for and participate in the open exchange of information […]

 By Women Possessed: A Life of Eugene O’Neill Barbara and Arthur Gelb New York: Marian Wood Books/Putnam, 2016 ISBN 978-0399159114 Eugene O’Neill’s towering predominance among American dramatists is, quite simply, undeniable.
 Winner of a Nobel Prize, a record four Pulitzer Prizes, his fifty-plus plays written beginning in the late 1910s established a standard for Broadway […]